Merck Manual

 • Fungal cultures and smear

-• Blastomyces urine antigen
+• Blastomyces urine and serum antigen

 Serologic testing is not sensitive but is useful if positive.